NiclO1337/pp4-banana-palace/TESTING.md

 A large number of bugs was accidentally created during development and had to be fixed.
 Fixes included:
 - looking through code line by line
-- using print() and console.log() statements to see what was acctually going on
+- using print() and console.log() statements to see what was going on
+- put python variables into the HTML pages and show the content on the page to see what variable contains
 - review commit history
-- search google for possible solutions
+- search google and phind for possible solutions
 - a lot of trial and error

 Noteworthy bugs are added as [issues](https://github.com/NiclO1337/pp4-banana-palace/issues?q=is%3Aopen+is%3Aissue+label%3Abug) on GitHub and placed on the Kanban board as high priority.